 Students are expected to complete all assignments on or before the dates that they are due.
 Assignments submitted after the due date may not be accepted or may be subject to penalty.
-17 Any lack of completion of assignments and/or consistent lateness of assignment which leads a faculty member to judge that unsatisfactory progress is being made may result in the student being administratively withdrawn from the course and require the course to be repeated.
-This syllabus (including the referenced course calendar) and/or Canvas include due dates with regards to the completion of assignments.
-To the extent no written due date for an assignment is in the course calendar or Canvas, the course instructor will establish and announce the due date for such assignment.
+16 Any lack of completion of assignments and/or consistent lateness of assignment which leads a faculty member to judge that unsatisfactory progress is being made may result in the student being administratively withdrawn from the course and require the course to be repeated.
+This syllabus, including the course calendar, includes due dates with regards to the completion of assignments.